-The Loan Agreement contains customary conditions to borrowings, events of default and covenants, and also contains a financial covenant requiring us not to exceed a maximum leverage ratio at any time our undrawn availability under the Loan Agreement is less than 25%.
-As of March 31, 2023, we were in compliance with this covenant, and we do not believe this covenant or any other provision in the Loan Agreement will materially impact our liquidity or otherwise restrict our ability to execute on our business plan during or beyond the next 12 months.
+The Amended Loan Agreement contains customary conditions to borrowings, events of default and covenants, and also contains a financial covenant requiring us to maintain a minimum fixed charge coverage ratio of 1.40 to 1 when undrawn availability under the Amended Loan Agreement is less than 25%.
+As of June 30, 2023, we were in compliance with this covenant, and we do not believe this covenant or any other provision in the Amended Loan Agreement will materially impact our liquidity or otherwise restrict our ability to execute on our business plan during or beyond the next 12 months.

-For further discussion of our Loan Agreement with PNC Bank, refer to Note 8-Revolving Credit Facility to our unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report.
+For further discussion of our Amended Loan Agreement with PNC Bank, refer to Note 8-Revolving Credit Facility to our unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report.